aastha-v/brca-NOVUS/README.md

 conda activate brca-NOVUS
 ```

 Prepare your VCF file as shown in the sample.vcf file.
-Please do not Add "chr" in front of the chromosome number.
+Please do not add "chr" in front of the chromosome number.

 Run Annovar on the VCF using the following commands:
 ```